-Three months ended December 31, 2021 (compared to the three months ended December 31, 2020)
+Three months ended December 31, 2022 (compared to the three months ended December 31, 2021)

-Direct operating costs per tonne for the three months ended December 31, 2021 increased 13% to \$146.51 compared with the same period in 2020, resulting from increased purchase of local third-party ores, increased labour, power and consumables costs, and an increase in operating development.
-The Company increased in the purchase of local third-party ore contributed \$29.04 per tonne during Q4, 2021 \$18.58 per tonne in Q4 2020.
-Including royalty and special mining duty costs, direct cost per tonne increased 8% to \$193.87 compared with the same period in 2020.
-There was a slight reduction in royalty and special mining duty costs during the three months ended December 31, 2021 compared to the prior period primarily due to the timing of sales.
-In Q4 2020 the Company sold the majority of Q4, 2020 production as well as finished goods inventory that was held as of September 30, 2020.
+Direct operating costs per tonne for the three months ended December 31, 2022 increased 17% to \$171.48 compared with the same period in 2021, resulting from, increased labour, power and consumables costs, and an increase in operating development.
+The local third-party ore contributed \$28.85 per tonne during Q4, 2022 compared to \$29.04 per tonne in Q4, 2021 due to lower precious metals prices offset by increased tonnes and grades.
+Including royalty and special mining duty costs, direct cost per tonne increased 29% to \$249.23 compared with \$196.87 in the same period in 2021.
+There was an increase in royalty expense recognized during Q4, 2022 due to an increase in ounces sold offset by a reduction in the realized silver price.
+Royalty expense increased from \$4.2 million to \$8.4 million, which are included in cost per tonne and oz metrics.

-Cash costs per oz, net of by-product credits, was \$10.74 compared to \$13.21 for the same period in 2020, with the reduction due to the increased ore grades offset by higher direct costs.
-AISC per oz decreased 5% to \$18.74 per oz for the three months ended December 31, 2021, as a result of the increased silver production offset by increased sustaining capital expenditures.
+Cash costs per oz, net of by-product credits, increased 15% to \$12.40 compared to \$10.74 for the same period in 2021, primarily driven by the higher direct costs per tonne partially offset by increased silver production.
+AISC per oz decreased 4% to \$18.05 per oz for the three months ended December 31, 2022, due to increased silver production and slightly lower sustaining capital expenditures being allocated to increased silver ounces produced offset by increased direct costs.

-Year ended December 31, 2021 (compared to the year ended December 31, 2020)
+Year ended December 31, 2022 (compared to the year ended December 31, 2021)